 Our Board oversees an enterprise-wide approach to risk management, designed to support the achievement of organizational objectives, to improve long-term organizational performance, and to enhance shareholder value.
 A fundamental part of risk management is not only understanding the most significant risks a company faces and what steps management is taking to manage those risks but also understanding what level of risk is appropriate for a given company.
-The involvement of our full Board in reviewing our business is an integral aspect of risk assessment of the Company's risk profile and also its determination of what constitutes an appropriate level of risk.
+The involvement of our full Board in reviewing our business is an integral aspect of its assessment of the Company's risk profile and also its determination of what constitutes an appropriate level of risk.

 While our full Board has overall responsibility for risk oversight, it has delegated primary oversight of certain risks to its committees.
 Our Audit Committee monitors our major financial risk exposures and cybersecurity risks, and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 Our Audit Committee is committed to the prevention, timely detection, and mitigation of the effects of cybersecurity threats or incidents to the Company.
 Our Audit Committee also monitors compliance with legal and regulatory requirements, strategies and progress of audits and remediation efforts.
-Our Compensation Committee oversees the design and implementation of our compensation and benefits programs and policies and monitors the incentives created by these programs and policies to determine whether they encourage excessive risk-taking.
-Our Compensation, and evaluates compensation policies and practices and compensation, and evaluates compensation policies and practices that could mitigate any such risk.
+Our Compensation Committee oversees the design and implementation of our compensation and benefits programs and policies to determine whether they encourage excessive risk-taking.
+Our Compensation Committee also assesses the relationship between risk management policies and practices and compensation, and evaluates compensation policies and practices that could mitigate any such risk.
 Our Nominating and Corporate Governance Committee oversees our major corporate governance risks.